Minhaz00/Docker-Docs/Chapter 02/2.5/README.md

 ## Example: Using Supervisord in a Container

-A company named **Tutum** provides software that produces a full LAMP (Linux, Apache, MySQL, PHP) stack inside a single container.
+Suppose a company provides software that produces a full LAMP (Linux, Apache, MySQL, PHP) stack inside a single container.
 These containers use `supervisord` to ensure that all the related processes are kept running.
 Below is an example of how to use such a container.

+### `tutum/lamp` Docker Image

+The `tutum/lamp` image is a Docker image that provides a complete LAMP (Linux, Apache, MySQL, PHP) stack, designed to help developers quickly set up and deploy a LAMP environment.
+It uses `supervisord` to manage multiple services.

 ### Starting the Container